 Because we were in a tasting mood, we asked for a basket of assorted Indian breads that included traditional Naam, Parartha, Roti and a Junoon Specialty Naan stuffed with Prune and Walnuts, which was divine.
 Breads are priced from $5 – $8 for a basket generous enough to share.

 Normally we would not order three desserts (!), but our server insisted we try a little of everything, it seems, as follows:

 If you are a person who, like me, enjoys many different flavors commingling together on one plate, you will flip over the desserts at Patiala Lounge.
 This is a Chocolate Spice Cake with a light touch of chili powder giving it a little kick.
 It comes with a buttery tasting ice cream flavored with pistachio and other assorted nuts.
 Insane.

 Here we have a mélange of Coconut Rice Pudding, Bruleed Bananas, Dates, Rum Glaze, Candied Almonds and Ginger Ice Cream.
 Unreal.

 The Date Fig Gateau is topped with Salty Caramel Sauce, garnished with sweet and fragrant fresh Clementine segments (which we loved), Meringue bits, Black Sesame Crumble and accompanied by Cinnamon Ice Cream.
 All Desserts are $12.

-Patiala Lounge at Junoon Restaurant is located at 27 W. 24th St., New York, NY, 10010 (Between 5th and 6th Avenues).
-I would recommend that you phone 212-490-2100 for reservations just in case, as it is a pretty popular place (and with good reason)!
-The extensive menu can be downloaded from their website at Junoon NYC Dot Com.
+Update August 20th, 2021: Patiala Lounge at Junoon Restaurant has closed, but the restaurant remains and is located at 19 W. 24th St., New York, NY, 10010 (Between 5th and 6th Avenues).
+I would recommend that you phone 212-490-2100 for reservations!
+The extensive menu can be viewed at their website at Junoon NYC.